SL SelfLandlord

 Q: What will I need to upload?

 Property details, your identity as landlord, and compliance certificates — gas safety, EICR, EPC.
 Keep all your certificates current and easily accessible now.
+See the Property Portal registration guide for the full list of requirements.

 Decent Homes Standard